JHochart0/werewolf-game/README.md

 Network project : Werewolf

 ## Description
-Implementation of the Werewolf multiplayer game with the client realised in Java and the server in Python3.
+Implementation of the Werewolf multiplayer game with the client realised in Java and the server in Python.

 ## Installation
 To start the server:

-Use a unique cmd for each client and the server.
+Use a unique console to execute each client and one for the server.

 Compile and launch the server : python3 server.py